-Development and test teams still perform their continuous testing with Jenkins.
-Its open source nature as a build...
+Development and test teams perform continuous testing with Jenkins.
+Its open source nature as an automation server...

-platform underscores the importance of companies and their developers productively using Jenkins for continuous code testing and integration.
+underscores the importance of companies and their developers productively use Jenkins for continuous code test execution and integration.

 Continuous testing with Jenkins enables a large and growing number of open source plug-ins that expand the product with new ideas.
 These extensions make Jenkins compatible with many previously unsupported languages and tools.
 Jenkins enables software to execute continuous integration/continuous delivery (CI/CD).